 Location: Eastern Washington

-This trek across Washington's less famous crest will test both your mental and physical fortitude as you gain 8,000 ft. over the up and down of the traverse.
+This trek across Washington's less famous crest will test both your mental and physical fortitude as you gain 8,000 feet over the up and down of this traverse.
 Plan to spend a few nights doing this trip.
-Besides taking the time to enjoy the sub-alpine sage and meadow terrain, the gain and mileage is heftier than your average backpacking excursion.
+Besides taking the time to enjoy the sub-alpine sage and meadow terrain, the gain and mileage are heftier than your average backpacking excursion.
 However, you'll feel a big sense of accomplishment for having completed it, and the views are fantastic as you go up and down the various peaks.

 Grand Valley Loop

 Length: 7.9 miles, roundtrip